top of page

 We do our best to describe each veil's qualities such as weight, type of lace and size.
 Sizes vary even within the given ranges due to the handmade nature of them.
 In general the sizes fall into a few categories:

-short = falls anywhere from the base of the neck to the top of the shoulder blades
+Short = falls anywhere from the base of the head to the top of the shoulder blades

-classic = falls to the bottom of the shoulder blades
+Classic = falls around the bottom of the shoulder blades

-long = falls anywhere from the bra strap to just below the bra strap
+Long = falls anywhere from just-above the bra strap to just-below the bra strap

-shawl = fall to the waist and are two yards across the front edge (as opposed to the general standard St. Raphael length across the front of 1.5 yards)
+Shawl = falls to the waist and is two yards across the front edge (as opposed to the standard St. Raphael length across the front of 1.5 yards)

 Veil stock

-Like all devotions, honoring the myriad of saints and externally reinforcing the liturgical calendar was the natural impetus for naming our veils.
-Most laces seem to represent an obvious connection to their patron through color, design, or aesthetic.
+Honoring the myriad of saints and externally reinforcing the liturgical calendar is the impetus for naming our veils.
+Most laces seem to reflect an obvious connection to their patron through color, design, or aesthetic.
 There is much overlap among the charisms of the saints, so by no means are the names static; feel free to "rename" your veil and share with us your insight!

-What all goes into a veil that explain the range of prices?
+What all goes into a veil that explains the range of prices?